mysterioustrousers/MYSForms/README.md

 #### Storyboards

 If you're using storyboards, the subclassing method is best.
 Just drage a `UICollectionViewController` onto your storyboard and set the class of the view controller to your custom subclass.
-When your applications segues to that scene (subclassed `MYSFormViewController`) the form will appear and "just work."
+When your application segues to that scene (subclassed `MYSFormViewController`) the form will appear and "just work."

 ### Form Elements

-An `MYSForm` is `MYSFormViewController` with an array of `MYSFormElement` subclass objects.
+A form is an `MYSFormViewController` with an array of `MYSFormElement` subclass objects.
 Each `MYSFormElement` subclass represents a different type of form element like a header, descriptive text, a text field, a text view, a picker, a toggle button, an image picker, etc.

 MYSForms comes with a large selection of `MSYFormElement` subclasses that are ready to use, but you can also create your own or further subclass what's already available to tweak their appearance and behavior.

 #### Validations

 Validations are objects you can add to form elements that will make sure the values of those elements are valid.
 If they are not valid, it will display a validation error automatically next to that form element explaining the problem so the user can fix it.
-MSYForms comes with some standard validation classes for making sure a value is not blank and also making sure a value conforms to a certain format.
+MSYForms comes with some standard validation classes like making sure a value is not blank or making sure a value conforms to a certain format.
 Validation objects are subclasses of `MYSFormValidation`.

 #### Value Transformers

-Because each editable form element will likely be bound to a property on the model, you may want to add a transformer to the element so that as the model value is read from the model, it can be transformed to type fit for visual display.
+Because each editable form element will likely be bound to a property on the model, you may want to add a transformer to the element so that as the model value is read from the model, it can be transformed to a type fit for visual display.
 Likewise, when a user changes a value, your transformer can convert the visual form to a type that your model expects.
 Transformers are subclasses of `NSValueTransformer`.

 ## Examples

 ### Creating Forms

-Let's say we want to create a form by creating an instance of `MYSFormViewController` and adding some for elements to it:
+Let's say we want to create a form by creating an instance of `MYSFormViewController` and adding some form elements to it:

 ```
 // create an instance of MYSFormViewController
 MYSFormViewController *formViewController = [MYSFormViewController new];

-// setting the model before configuration
+// setting the model
 formViewController.model = self.fakeUser;

 // add a header element